The marketplace search engine: How to help your customers find what they’re looking for

 The list and map can act together in other ways as well.
 An example: when you hover over a pin on the map, the list could scroll down to that particular listing.
 Conversely, if you hover over a listing, the map could highlight that listing.
 This conveys helpful information to the customer, as they're able to quickly compare both location and listing information.

 In a combined list and map view, the most common way to browse is with pagination.
 The reason is practical: the list and map should always display the same listings, and the map may become crowded if the user scrolls down a long way with infinite scroll.
-However, infinite scroll and load more button can sometimes be used too.
+However, infinite scroll and a load more button can sometimes be used too.

 Some service marketplaces aim to handle search and comparison of different providers on behalf of the customer.
 This is particularly common in the field of "on-demand" mobile apps like Uber and Instacart, which are all about real-time and efficiency.
 In these marketplaces, the provided service is so standardized that the customer does not really care who the provider is.
 They save the users' time by not having to compare providers.
 Instead, the marketplace uses an algorithm to automatically dispatch an appropriate provider based on the customer's simple request.